 The financial aid application process is a separate process from the admissions application: Do NOT wait for your admissions acceptance before applying for financial aid.

 New students are notified of their financial aid awards on a rolling basis.
 To receive a financial aid award letter, applicants must be accepted for admission and have a complete financial aid application file.

 To apply for financial assistance, submit the following documentation by March 1st:

 The FAFSA is the application for all federal student aid and is required by all schools in order to award federal aid.
 The form collects income and asset information from the student (and student's spouse, if married).

 There is no charge to complete this application.
 Be sure to list Suffolk University Law School's federal school code of 002218, and Suffolk will receive your FAFSA data directly from the Department of Education.
 For fast and efficient submission of this application, download and complete the FAFSA on the Web Worksheet before you complete the FAFSA on-line.

 Prospective students who are applying for federal loans only do not need to submit any additional forms* in order to receive a Federal Direct Loan award.
 Students may apply for federal loans at any time throughout the fall and spring semesters, provided the student is enrolled at least half-time.

 *Unless selected for file verification by Suffolk or the federal government.
 You will be notified by the Office of Financial Aid if additional information to complete your aid application file is needed.

 A FAFSA option enables the student to authorize the IRS to transfer tax information from the IRS database directly to the student's FAFSA.
-This IRS data retrieval process will be available as of February 7, 2016.
-All students who are able should use this method to supply schools with tax information, as the 2017-18 FAFSA is based on 2015 federal income tax information.
+The IRS data retrieval process will be available as of October 1, 2017.
+All students who are able should use this method to supply schools with tax information, as the 2018-19 FAFSA is based on 2016 federal income tax information.
 Please note that we do not collect paper copies of the student's federal tax returns.